Manaslu Tsum Valley Vs. Annapurna Circuit

 • Best Time: Spring and Autumn

-The Manaslu Tsum Valley Trek takes you within the restricted Manaslu Conservation Area, circling the towering Mount Manaslu (8,163m).
-In addition, it takes you within the hidden wonders of Tsum Valley, a sacred Buddhist region near the Tibetan border.
+The Manaslu Tsum Valley Trek leads you deep into the restricted Manaslu Conservation Area, where you will circle the majestic Mount Manaslu, the eighth-highest peak in the world.
+This off-the-beaten-path adventure also takes you into Tsum Valley, a remote and sacred Buddhist region near the Tibetan border.

 • Experience a peaceful trek away from the tourist-heavy routes of Everest and Annapurna.